dankomiocevic/mulifs/README.md

 ToDo
 ----
-- Playlists manager
+- Playlists manager **(WIP)**
 - Heavy testing!
-(I mean, testing routines, testing functions, all the testing stuff!)
+(I mean, testing routines, testing functions, all the testing stuff!) **(WIP)**
 - Add the ability to drop entire folders to the drop folder.
+- Refactoring the code
+  - This is my first project with Filesystems and Go, I learnt a lot but I created a lot of duplicated code and bad programming practices.
+This needs to be improved.

 License